 Where and how to mount your outdoor TV

 Picking the best placement position for your outdoor TV may very well be completely dictated by the layout of your actual outdoor living space.
 However, you do need to bear in mind that most outdoor TVs are manufactured to function in brightly lit yet shaded areas, like under a patio overhang or in a gazebo.
-If you require your TV to hang in direct sunlight you are going to find that your choice of good outdoor TVs that fulfil this requirement becomes pretty limited quite quickly.
+If you require your TV to hang in direct sunlight you are going to find that your choice of good outdoor TVs that fulfill this requirement becomes pretty limited quite quickly.

 For the best outdoor TV that delivers great clear images in direct sunlight, we suggest you look at the Sunbrite Pro Series.
 Outdoor TVs are specifically designed to be weatherproof yet it still makes sense to ensure you do not expose your TV unnecessarily to severe weather conditions.
-If you’re TV may be exposed to excessive rain, snow or strong winds consider building an encasement around it that can be closed with doors or even invest in one of the multitude of outside TV covers that are available on the market.
+If your TV may be exposed to excessive rain, snow or strong winds consider building an encasement around it that can be closed with doors or even invest in one of the multitudes of outside TV covers that are available on the market.
 It’s a small investment that could save you a lot of money!

 As for actual mounts there are several options you can choose from.
-A portable outdoor TV stand affords you luxury of being able to wheel and shift your TV around the entertainment area.
+A portable outdoor TV stand affords you the luxury of being able to wheel and shift your TV around the entertainment area.
 A TV stand is obviously also the method that exposes your cabling the most and you’ll have to bear that in mind when you plan.
 Other outdoor TV mount options include wall mounts, probably the most popular, and ceiling or roof mounts.
 Whatever TV mount you those will likely be dictated by where you plan to position your TV and how you intend to use it.

 Can I just use and ‘indoor’ TV as an outdoor TV?